pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

     return output;
 }
 ```
-Here we:
+Here, we:
-1 - Define a boolean ```isFirstPropertyWritten``` to see if we write the first property yet.
+1. Define a boolean ```isFirstPropertyWritten``` to see if we write the first property yet.
-2 - Get all the properties as ```PropertyInfo``` using reflection.
+2. Get all the properties as ```PropertyInfo``` using reflection.
-3 - Iterate over the properties, checking if the current property name or index is in the ignore list.
+3. Iterate over the properties, checking if the current property name or index is in the ignore list.
-4 - If it is not, we check if the first property is written.
+4. If it is not, we check if the first property is written.
-5 - If the first property is not written then we add a comma to output, since we will keep adding properties after that.
+5. If the first property is not written then we add a comma to output, since we will keep adding properties after that.
-6 - Preprocess and add the current property's value to output.
+6. Preprocess and add the current property's value to output.
-7 - Set ```isFirstPropertyWritten``` so that we will keep adding commas.
+7. Set ```isFirstPropertyWritten``` so that we will keep adding commas.

 We can now test our code: